marten-seemann/base-drafts/draft-ietf-quic-transport.md

 provides proof that the client has received packets from the server.

-The client should allow for additional Retry packets being sent in response to Initial packets sent containing a token.
+The client should allow for additional Retry packets being sent in response to Client Initial packets sent containing a token.
 There are several situations in which the server might not be able to use the previously generated token to validate the client's address and must send a new Retry.
 A reasonable limit to the number of tries the client allows for, before giving up, is 3.
 That is, the should echo the address validation token from a new Retry packet up to 3 times.
 After that, the client may give up on the connection attempt.

 ### Address Validation for Future Connections